bhardwajRahul/Invio/README.md

 ---

+## ℹ️ Notice

+Some countries have e-invoicing laws that require invoices to contain information in a machine readable xml file, currently Factur-X/Zugferd is broken, I have tried my best to fix this but I just don't have unlimitted time at my disposal so I will not work on this.
+I am more then happy to review your PR to fix this!

 ## 🌟 Why Invio?

 - Built for doing, not configuring — create an invoice, send a link, get paid.
 No CRMs, projects, or bloat getting in your way.